 What problems can chiropractic help?

 Chiropractors focus primarily on back problems, but there is a long list of other ailments, diseases and disorders that they offer to treat.
-Evidence for the more outlandish claims is almost wholly lacking.
-Commentators such as Ernst and Singh have written that such claims are allegedly “bogus”.
+Evidence for the more outlandish claims is almost wholly lacking although they claim to treat the following:

 - Digestive problems